This post may contain affiliate links.

 Some people leave both their gray and black tanks closed during cold weather and only open them for dumping.
 This is a great way way to not worry about your sewage pipe freezing.

 But we really wanted to be able to leave our gray tank open and not have to worry about it.

 After a lot of research, I realized that unless we were in a climate where liquid could freeze during the amount of time it took to travel through the hose (which we were not), it would be okay to leave our hose hooked up.
 We left our gray tank open and set it up to drain quickly without any places where liquid could collect.

 This involved building a downhill track out of cheap vinyl guttering and cinder blocks.
 (We did have sewer hose supports, but they constantly fell over and we wanted something sturdier.)

 Additionally, our sewer hose runs under the bottom of our RV and is fully enclosed with skirting, so frozen sewage hasn't been a problem for us.

 As for our grey and black tanks, they stayed plenty warm because of our skirting.
-For RVs that need extra protection against frozen tanks, tank heaters are an option or a non-LED lightbulb will do the trick.
+For RVs that need extra protection against frozen tanks, tank heaters or a non-LED lightbulb will do the trick.
 However, it's important to make sure that pipes in addition to tanks are protected from freezing.